 Show your District pride with a dusty green "Love The Land You Live On" t-shirt designed by UVM students and printed on 100% cotton material.
-Text on back reads "Winooski NRCD - winooskinrcd.org" T-shirts come in S, M, L, XL, and XXL.
+T-shirts come in S, M, L, XL, and XXL.
+They are \$20 and available for purchase